 Bloomington, Indiana 47408

-Building photograph of The Taste of India located at 316 East 4th Street in Bloomington, Indiana.
-This building may also be known as the old Bloomington Independant building and is a part of the city of Bloomington’s deemed “restaurant row”.
+Photograph taken in 2004.
+This building may also be known as the old Bloomington Independent newspaper building and is a part of the city of Bloomington’s deemed “restaurant row”.

 Walnut Knolls Apartments